hpi-swa-teaching/SpellChecking/README.md

  ## Features
  - Spellchecking inside TextMorphs (for example the workspace)
- - SpellCheckUI
+ - User Interface for checking all mistakes in a text, comparable to other spellchecking tools
- - UI for organizing the words you added to your dictionary or change the language
+ - User Interface for organizing the words you added to your dictionary or change the language
+ - Choose between multiple languages, new language-dictionaries can be added too
  - Supported for Windows, Linux and Mac

 ## Usage
 #### Activate the feature in the preferences:
-- Enable 'SpellChecking in TextMorphs' and 'syntaxHighlightingAsYouType'
+1. Go to "tools" -> "preferences" to open the preference browser
+2. Look for the category 'Spellchecking'
+3. Enable '''SpellChecking in TextMorphs''', you may also leave '''syntaxHighlightingAsYouType''' activated if you wish to
+4. Start typing!
+Don't be surprised, the default spellcheck-language is German

-#### Usage in a TextMorph
+#### Usage in a TextMorphs
-- wrong words are highlighted in yellow color
+- Seemingly misspelled words are highlighted and underlined in orange color
-- selecting and rightclicking on a wrong word lets you correct the word or add it to the dictionary
+- selecting and right-clicking on a wrong word let's you correct the word or add it to the dictionary
 - ##### in Worspace only:
-   - save the content of the workspace (ctrl s) and click on the blue arrow in the top right corner.
+   - save the content of the workspace (ctrl+s) and click on the blue arrow in the top right corner.
 Then click on 'Open SpellChecker'
    - ignored words are only ignored for the duration of this session
    - words that are added to the dictionary survive a restart

-#### OrganizeUI
+#### Dictionary Management
-- go to 'Apps' -> 'Dictionary Setting' to change the language or organize added words
+- Go to '''Apps''' -> '''Dictionary Setting''' to change the language or organize added words
+- On the left side you see the words that you added to your dictionary, you may select a word there and remove it with the 'remove'-button below
+- On the right side you see an overview over your available dictionaries, choose another one and start typing to see changes

 #### How to add more languages?
-- Languages are stored in the 'dictionaries'-folder in 'Ressources'
+- All available Languages are stored in the 'dictionaries'-folder in 'Ressources'
-- To add a language, simply create a new subfolder and insert the .dic and .aff file you downloaded from the web
+- To add a language, simply create a new subfolder and insert the .dic and .aff file; no worries - those are available for free from the web
-- The name of the subfolder will be the name of the language
+- The name of the subfolder will be the name of the language on
 - The name of the .dic and .aff files do not matter